Acne Treatments that Work

 When a pimple appears on a person face, our immediate reaction is . . . oh no, a zit, a whitehead, a blackhead or an acne breakout.
 Often, further questions start to arise with why is this happening to me or rather, how come?

 So, I have written on male acne and included acne treatments that work.
 I have also touched on white heads, black heads as well as eczema and psoriasis.
 Now, going into this a little further, I will talk about acne in general.

 Acne causes inflammation of the hair follicles.
 It is most common to affect the face although it can also affects the back and chest.
 It can show up as a blackheads, whiteheads, pimples (zits) and cysts.
 In severe cases, acne may lead to permanent scarring.

-- Make up – try wearing none if possible, keeping your skin free from chemicals.
+Try wearing none if possible, keeping your skin free from chemicals.
 Choosing water-based or oil-free products is best.
-Removed all traces of makeup before going to bed.
+Remove all traces of makeup before going to bed.

-There is always help available when it comes to acne & in most cases, we have all gone through it once or twice in our younger years.
-If you Pharmacist is not able to help you further with any over the counter products, you will then need to see your Doctor.
+There is always help available when it comes to acne.
+In most cases, we have all gone through it once or twice in our younger years.
+If you Pharmacist is not able to help you with any over the counter products, you will then need to see your Doctor.
 He/She will assess your acne and prescribe some medications.
-If further treatment is then recommended, your Doctor/GP will refer you to a Dermatologist for further assessment.
+If further treatment is necessary, you will then refer you onto a Dermatologist.
+You own Doctor/GP will be able to do this for you.